Chart Color Schemes

 Lalor - West lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 Lalor - West's population is approximately 14,017 as of November 2025.
-This figure represents an increase of 504 people since the 2021 Census, which recorded a population of 13,513.
-The change is inferred from ABS data showing an estimated resident population of 13,933 in June 2024 and an additional 59 validated new addresses since the Census date.
-This results in a population density ratio of 1,603 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 76.6% of overall population gains during recent periods.
+This figure reflects an increase of 504 people since the 2021 Census, which recorded a population of 13,513.
+The change is inferred from ABS estimates: 13,933 in June 2024 and an additional 59 validated new addresses since the Census date.
+This results in a density ratio of 1,603 persons per square kilometer, higher than average national levels assessed by AreaSearch.
+Overseas migration contributed approximately 76.6% of overall population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation methods.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, a significant population increase in the top quartile of statistical areas is forecast.
-Lalor - West is expected to increase by 5,670 persons to 2041, reflecting an overall increase of 39.9% over the 17-year period.
+Projected demographic shifts indicate a significant population increase in the top quartile of statistical areas nationally, with Lalor - West expected to increase by 5,670 persons to 2041 based on latest annual ERP population numbers, reflecting an overall increase of 39.9% over the 17 years.

 Frequently Asked Questions - Population